kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 Cluster administrators can use the optional `inboundCIDRs` field to specify the CIDRs that are allowed to access the load balancers that belong to this IngressClass.
 If the field is specified, LBC will ignore the `alb.ingress.kubernetes.io/inbound-cidrs` annotation.

+#### spec.securityGroups

+Cluster administrators can use the optional `securityGroups` field to specify the security groups for the load balancers that belong to this IngressClass.
+If the field is specified, they must specify one of `ids`, `managedInbound`, or `tags`.
+If the field is specified, LBC will ignore the `alb.ingress.kubernetes.io/security-groups` and `alb.ingress.kubernetes.io/manage-backend-security-group-rules` annotations.

+##### spec.securityGroups.ids

+If `ids` is specified, it must be a set of at least one resource ID of a security group in the VPC.

+##### spec.securityGroups.managedInbound

+If `managedInbound` is `true`, LBC will create a security group allowing traffic from `spec.inboundCIDRs` to the `listen-ports`.

+##### spec.securityGroups.managedBackend

+If `managedBackend` is `true`, LBC will create and include a security group for traffic between the load balancer and its targets.

+If `managedInbound` is `true`, defaults to the value of the controller's `--enable-backend-security-group` flag.
+Otherwise, defaults to `false`.

+##### spec.securityGroups.tags

+If `tags` is specified, it is a map of tag filters.
+The filters will match security groups in the VPC for which each listed tag key is present and has one of the corresponding tag values.

+Security groups with the cluster tag for another cluster and which do not have a cluster tag for this cluster will be excluded.

+If any matching security group has a cluster tag for this cluster, then security groups without a cluster tag will be excluded.

 #### spec.sslPolicy

 Cluster administrators can use the optional `sslPolicy` field to specify the SSL policy for the load balancers that belong to this IngressClass.